 Supporting social innovation at MHC

 The McCulloch Center provides support, mentorship, and seed funding to student innovators who are developing and implementing projects to address some of the world’s most vexing challenges.
 It advances this agenda in collaboration with multiple units across campus, most importantly Entrepreneurship, Organizations, and Society.
-Under the Social Innovation Initiative (SI2), students advance projects that are grounded in the community, informed by the curriculum, and build student capacity for “effective and purposeful engagement in the world” – chiefly in the fields of education, environment and climate change, peace and human rights, poverty alleviation, and public health.
-Students can secure seed funding for projects that meet high standards, and can compete for conference funding.
+Under the Social Innovation Initiative (SI2), students advance projects that are grounded in the community, informed by the curriculum, and build student capacity for “effective and purposeful engagement in the world” – chiefly in the fields of education, environment and climate change, peace and human rights, poverty alleviation and public health.
+Students can secure seed funding for online projects that meet high standards.

 In 2016, a record-breaking 18 Mount Holyoke students were invited to attend the CGI U convening at UC Berkeley.
 Consistent with past years, MHC students made an outsized impact -- with Danielle Harris ('16) a member of the winning Code-a-thon team and multiple students selected for The Exchange (Woyneab Habte '17, Yan Yan '17, and Jemimah Kamau FP) -- with support from 2016 mentor Dr. Tamara Stenn.